 Very long-chain fatty acids

-In patients with adrenoleukodystrophy, there is too much Very Long Chain Fatty Acids (VLCFA) build up in most tissues of the body.
-This excess is most severe in the brain and the adrenal glands and it results in neurologic problems and adrenal gland malfunction (Addison’s Disease).
-VLCFAs also accumulate in the blood plasma.
-This makes it possible to diagnose adrenoleukodystrophy by a blood test.
+Patients with ALD have an excess of very long chain fatty acids (VLCFA) in most tissues of the body.
+This excess is most severe in the brain and adrenal glands, causing neurological problems and adrenal dysfunction (Addison’s disease).
+VLCFAs also accumulate in blood plasma.
+This makes it possible to diagnose ALD with a blood test.

-Normal levels of VLCFA in a female suspected to have adrenoleukodystrophy.
-What does this mean ?
+Normal VLCFA levels in a woman suspected of having ALD.
+What does this mean?

-The plasma VLCFA analysis is the most frequently used diagnostic test for adrenoleukodystrophy.
-The assay depends upon demonstration of increased levels of C26:0 and increases in the C26:0/C22:0 and C24:0/C22:0 ratios.
-The experience with this assay in more than 2,000 ALD patients (males and females) has demonstrated that approximately 10 to 20% of women with ALD have normal levels of VLCFA.
+Plasma VLCFA analysis is the most commonly used diagnostic test for adrenoleukodystrophy.
+The test relies on the demonstration of elevated levels of C26:0 and increases in the C26:0/C22:0 and C24:0/C22:0 ratios.
+Experience with this assay in more than 2,000 ALD patients (men and women) has shown that approximately 10 to 15% of women with ALD have normal levels of VLCFA.

-For women, a normal plasma VLCFA level thus does not exclude the diagnosis adrenoleukodystrophy.
-When a female is suspected to have adrenoleukodystrophy, genetic testing is the most reliable method for the diagnosis.
-Ideally, the pathogenic variant in the family has to be defined in an affected male or obligate heterozygote relative (an obligate heterozygote is a woman either with a father diagnosed with adrenoleukodystrophy or a woman with two children with genetically proven adrenoleukodystrophy).
+Thus, in women, a normal plasma VLCFA level does not exclude the diagnosis of ALD.
+If a woman is suspected of having ALD, genetic testing is the most reliable method of diagnosis.
+Ideally, the pathogenic variant in the family must be defined in an affected male or in an obligate heterozygote relative (an obligate heterozygote is either a woman with a father diagnosed with ALD or a woman with two children with genetically proven ALD).

-In 2020, it was demonstrated The VLCFA containing C26:0-lysoPC (that is used in ALD newborn screening) is elevated in all ALD men and women (to read the open access publication).
-Also women with ALD with plasma VLCFA levels in the normal range have elevated levels of C26:0-lysoPC in dried blood spots and plasma.
-Thus, C26:0-lysoPC outperforms VLCFA analysis as an ALD diagnostic biomarker.
+In 2020, it was shown that VLCFA containing C26:0-lysoPC (used in ALD newborn screening) is elevated in all ALD men and >99% of women (to read the open access publication).
+Even women with ALD with plasma VLCFA levels in the normal range have elevated levels of C26:0-lysoPC in dried blood spots and plasma.
+Thus, C26:0-lysoPC outperforms VLCFA analysis as a diagnostic biomarker for ALD.

 What are fatty Acids?